chrisbetze/Embedded-System-Design/Lab1/README.md

 * In the optimized code, we apply Design Space Exploration, considering a rectangular block of dimensions Βx-By, in order to find the optimal size block Bx-By.

 ## Results
 We display the results of previous tasks in one **boxplot** diagram and we compare-analyze the experimental results that we receive.
+All execution time calculations are performed with `python scripts`.
 <img src="https://user-images.githubusercontent.com/50949470/111881616-eb9fb700-89b9-11eb-82d4-efa9826b588b.png" width="600" height=auto>

 # Part 2: Automated Code Optimization